OysheeRoy/academic-kickstart/content/home/project.md

 # This should be the username of a profile in your `content/authors/` folder.
 # See https://sourcethemes.com/academic/docs/get-started/#introduce-yourself
 #author = "admin"
+font_size = "S"
 +++

 - [**Framework to Guide Designing of Interactive Tools for Art Galleries (Master Thesis)**]({{< ref "/project/thesis/index.md" >}})

 The thesis proposes a framework which will help in designing and building of interactive tools for art galleries.
 The research started with the background analysis of all the factors that influence the planning of an exhibit/show at an art gallery.
 One to-one interviews were conducted with the art curators from different art galleries in Nova Scotia, Canada.
-The Maud Lewis exhibit (present at Art Gallery of Nova Scotia, Halifax) has been used to test the framework.
+The Maud Lewis exhibit (present at Art Gallery of Nova Scotia, Halifax) has been used to test the framework. [**Read more....**]({{< ref "/project/thesis/index.md" >}})

 - [**Promoting Acceptance and Commitment Therapy (ACT) through mobile application**]({{< ref "/project/act/index.md" >}})

 The research aims to promote Acceptance and Commitment therapy (ACT) among college and university students through a mobile application.
 A study was conducted in three phases: Online Survey, Unstructured Interview, and heuristic evaluation and user evaluation.
-The final results showed a positive inclination towards the proposed application.
+The final results showed a positive inclination towards the proposed application. [**Read more....**]({{< ref "/project/act/index.md" >}})

 - [**Heart Disease Prediction Using Data Mining Techniques**]({{< ref "/project/heart/index.md" >}})

 Heart disease is increasing day by day in today's world due to lifestyle, heredity.
 In this project, decision tree classifiers as well as a probability based classifier.
 The algorithms that we will be using are (i) Naïve Bayes classifier (ii) J48 algorithm (iii) Random forest classifier.
 We will be using an existing patient dataset of Cleveland from UCI repository to test and analyze the algorithms.
-Experiments result have been found to reach an accuracy up to 59%.
+Experiments result have been found to reach an accuracy up to 59%. [**Read more....**]({{< ref "/project/heart/index.md" >}})